hardisj/erinsaudiocorner/content/english/driveunits/AudioFrogGB60.md

 <br>

 **Frequency Response:**
-* The average sensitivity is measured at about 88.6dB from 300Hz to 1000Hz.
+* The average sensitivity is on the higher side of typical, measured at about 88.6dB from 300Hz to 1000Hz.
-* On-axis response linearity is ±1.5dB within 90-3.5kHz (excluding the ~0.5dB bump around 2.7kHz) with some mild bumps here and there.
+* On-axis response linearity is ±1.5dB within 90-3.5kHz (excluding the ~0.50dB bump around 2.7kHz) with some mild bumps here and there.
 * On-axis response linearity is ±3.0dB within 78-4kHz.
 * Breakup is limited to approximately +12dB above the mean SPL at 5-7kHz.
 A proper LPF will help mitigate this effect; a steeper order filter will make more of a difference.
 * Off-axis response shows nice linearity until about 4kHz but would be better served crossing below 3kHz to avoid beaming as well as the breakup mode mentioned above.